 Mozzarella is the gateway cheese.
-I took a butter and cheese making class at the Milk Shanty and learned the amazing simplicity of homemade mozzarella.
+I took a butter and cheese making class at the Milk Shanty (unfortunately out of business) and learned the amazing simplicity of homemade mozzarella.
 With fresh moz under my belt I am less intimated by other cheese recipes, and ready to make many more dairy delights.
 (Check out my homemade butter!)

 - Digital laser thermometer: Cheese-making is a combination of science and art.
 The science is making sure the whey separates from the curds, and this requires knowing the temperature of the milk.
 I use this laser thermometer so I don't have to clean it.
 (Also works great for soap-making too, and I don't have to clean it between soap and milk)

 - Stainless steel pot: Cheese-making is intentionally using live enzymes to break apart the cheese.
 We don't want any wild bacteria growing in this cheese, so stainless steel is the way to go!